ohduran/problemsolvingalgorithms/SortingAndSearching/SortingAndSearching.md

 A variation of the linear probing idea is called quadrating probing.
 Instead of using a constant "skip" value, we use a rehash function that increments the hash value by 1,3,5,7,9, ..., using successive perfect squares.

 An alternative method for handling the collision is to allow each slot to hold a reference to a collection of items.
 As more and more items hash to the same location, the difficulty to search for the item increases.

+# Sorting

+Sorting is the process of placing elements from a collection in some kind of order.
+We have already seen a number of algorithms that were able to benefit from having a sorted list.

+For small collections, a complex sorting method may be more trouble than it is worth.
+For larger collections, we want to take advantage of as many improvements as possible.

+In order to sort a collection, it will be necessary to have some systematic way to compare values to see if they are out of order.
+The total number of comparisons will be the most common way to measure a sort procedure; the exchange of positions is a costly operation and the total number of exchanges will also be important for evaluating the overall efficiency of the algorithm.

+## Bubble Sort
+The bubble sort makes multiple passes through a list.